 A Grievance is a complaint or allegation on student(s) against other student(s), faculty, staff or DULA administration.
 For example: being treated unfairly, wrong or discriminated in academic performance by faculty, student, or others, violations of DULA procedures or policies, infringement of established or inferred rights, violation against ethical conduct, etc. Grievance may not be filed solely to repeal DULA regulations or policies, but may address how a regulation or policy was reached, interpreted or implemented.

-Student may file a complaint about a concern, issue, and/or problem which they reasonably believe impedes their academic studies or which they find objectively questionable about any instructor, staff member, administrator or student with the university’s Grievance form, to the MSOM Student Services Coordinator.
+Students may file a complaint regarding any problem raised by the behavior of any instructor, staff, administrator or another student to (MSOM) Student Service Coordinator with Grievance form.
 The Grievance form can be obtained at DULA front desk.
-The MSOM Student Services Coordinator will then transmit the submit the form to the Dean of Academic Affairs who also serves as the Complaint Designee.
-The Complaint Designee will review the matter, and if more information is required before attempting to unilaterally recommend a resolution of the matter, the Complaint Designee will investigate the matter thoroughly, including interviewing all individuals (including the reporting student) and reviewing all documents that relate or may potentially relate to the matter.
+The MSOM Student Services Coordinator will then transmit the submitted form to the Dean of Academic Affairs who also serves as the Complaint Designee.
+The Complaint Designee will review the matter.
+If more information is required before attempt to present resolution, the Complaint Designee will investigate the matter thoroughly by having interview with all individuals (including the reporting student) and reviewing all documents that are related or may potentially related to the matter.
 Students may also submit grievance forms to any member of the executive committee if they so choose to.

-Once the Complaint Designee has concluded his/her investigation, the Complaint Designee will report the matter to the Executive Committee (The President, Dean of Academic Affairs, Compliance Advisor, Chief of Operating Officer, OMC Director), along with a recommendation for resolution.
-If the Executive Committee concurs with the Complaint Designee’s recommendation, then the matter will be accordingly disposed of.
-If not, then further discussion will be held until a majority of the Executive Council agrees to a particular resolution of the matter.
-Depending on the parties involved, the nature and seriousness of the issues concerned, and any other factors which must be taken into account in order to properly resolve the matter, a wide variety of actions may be taken.
+The Complaint Designee will report the matter to the Executive Committee (The President, Dean of Academic Affairs, Chief of Operating Officer, OMC Director) along with a recommendation for resolution.
+If the Executive Committee acknowledges the recommendation, then the matter will be considered resolved; if not, further discussions will be held until the majority of the Executive Committee agree upon a resolution.
+Resolutions will vary depending on the seriousness of the complaint.

-Should the reporting student, or any other affected party remain displeased with the outcome of the matter provided by the university, they may contact:
+Should the reporting student, or any other affected party remain displeased with the outcome provided by the university, they may contact:

 Accreditation Commission for Acupuncture and Oriental Medicine